 The Investor Confidence Rating (ICR)

 The ICR is a three-yearly assessment of the performance of investment-intensive agencies in managing investments and assets that are critical to the delivery of NZ government services.
 The ICR provides an indication of the level of confidence that investors (such as Cabinet and Ministers) can have in an agency’s ability to realise a promised investment result if funding was committed.

 The ICR process is led by the Treasury.
 The process provides feedback to agencies on improvement actions that they can take to enhance key aspects of their investment management capability and performance.
 Over time, these actions position agencies to more effectively manage future investments and assets.

 Between formal ICR assessments, the Treasury leads a review of the progress each agency is making in response to the last ICR assessment.
 That progress is reflected in the form of an Outlook Discussion.
 The outlook discussion timings are found below.

 The ICR uses a rating scale from A to E, with an ‘A’ rating signalling a high level of performance and an ‘E’ rating indicating significant assistance may be required for the agencies investments to deliver results.
 A ‘C’ rating means that the status quo investment management system arrangements remain in place.

 How the ICR is used

 The ICR provides an incentive mechanism that rewards good investment management performance and proactively addresses performance gaps.
 Agencies that receive a good rating may obtain greater autonomy, higher financial delegations and less monitoring and reporting.
-Agencies that do not rate as well may obtain less autonomy, lower financial delegations and may attract additional monitoring and support from the Corporate Centre.
+Agencies that do not rate as well may obtain less autonomy, lower financial delegations and may attract additional monitoring and support.

 The ICR helps individual agencies identify where they need to lift capability to maximise the value of their investments and assets and is one component of the information that is considered by Cabinet when it prioritises investments.